Code-Institute-Submissions/legendary-palatinate/README.md

   - Palatinate Forest
   - Elwetritsch

----

 ## Future Features

-I want to add images.
+I want to add images and more content.

----

-## Known Bugs

 ## Acknowledgements